 Learn about temporary entry into the United States and Mexico as a business person under the North American Free Trade Agreement (NAFTA).

 - Exporting to the United States

-Learn how to export to the U.S. Find information on the American market, the North American Free Trade Agreement (NAFTA), customs procedures, and border security.
+Learn how to export to the U.S. Find information on the American market, NAFTA, customs procedures, and border security.

 - CE product mark for European Conformity

 Exporting to Europe?
 Find out how to ensure and prove your product meets applicable health, safety, and environmental requirements.